Proudly Encouraging Meaningful Community Involvement Since 1972.

 Streetlight Repairs have faced significant delays due to supply chain disruptions following consecutive hurricanes.
 Sarasota currently competes with other impacted regions in Florida, Tennessee, North Carolina, and Georgia for essential materials.
 Streetlight components are anticipated to arrive within the next several months.

-Permit Status: Submitted to Federal Highway Administration and Florida Department of Transportation
+Permit Status: Submitted to Federal Highway Administration and FDOT.

 Ted Sperling Park